stevenxie/graw/README.md

 receive them!

-`graw` also provides two lower level packages for developers to tackle other interactions with Reddit like one-shot scripts and bot actions.
-See subdirectories in the [godoc][godoc].
+`graw` also provides two lower level packages for developers to tackle other interactions with Reddit like one-shot scripts and bot actions; see the subdirectories in the [godoc][godoc] for more information.

 [gitbook]: https://turnage.gitbooks.io/graw/content/
 [godoc]: https://godoc.org/github.com/stevenxie/graw